 Arlington, VA 22201

-A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting Dr. Samuel Wrightson, Vice President of Education, or online at www.accsc.org.
+A copy of the ACCSC Complaint Form is available at the college and may be obtained by contacting firstname.lastname@example.org or at https://www.accsc.org/Student-Corner/Complaints.aspx.

 Williamson welcomes a diverse group of students to our campuses.
 For information on student diversity, including the breakdown self-identified members of specific racial and ethnic groups, and federal Pell Grant recipients, please go to the Education Policies and Statistics page of the website.